cbeauhilton/Halve/_posts/2018-09-05-on-the-logo-and-its-color.md

 ---
 layout: post
-title: "On the pretentious Latin slogan"
+title: "On the logo and its color"
 categories:
   - medicine
 tags: